RoboJackets/igvc-software/igvc_perception/src/multiclass_segmentation/README.md

 # Multiclass Semantic Segmentation System

 Using transfer learning, we can simultaneously classify lines and barrels in images.
 A U-Net with a pretrained EfficientNet encoder performs multi class semantic segmentation, classifying the pixels in each image as a line, barrel, or neither.
-This implementation is based upon the [Catalyst](https://github.com/catalyst-team/catalyst) and [Segmentation_Models](https://github.com/qubvel/segmentation_models.pytorch) libraries.
+This system uses the [Catalyst](https://github.com/catalyst-team/catalyst) and [Segmentation_Models](https://github.com/qubvel/segmentation_models.pytorch) libraries.

 ## Folder Structure
 + **IGVC_Full_Dataset.ipynb**: a notebook implementing the training and testing of the neural network